Best cheap and free cloud storage providers

 Security is the top priority in the data centres where the servers are located.
 These companies do everything possible to keep your data safe from hackers.
 They also make sure there's a minimal fire risk to protect the hardware.
 Even staff have limited access to these rooms for extra security.

 On top of that, most providers use encryption to safely store your data.
-If a hacker somehow managed to get into the server, the data they'll find will essentially be useless to them.
+If a hacker somehow manages to get into the server, the data they'll find will essentially be useless to them.

 However, as with most tech solutions, cloud storage isn't airtight.
 Since your files are stored away from your own hard drive, you are essentially putting the security in the hands of someone else.
 Always make sure you go with a tried and trusted provider, as there are some sketchy ones out there.